Many publishers are comfortable monetising their traffic with AdSense and other ad networks in the industry.

 AdServing differences from DFP, AdSense and AdX.

-This feature is one of the key differences as determine how much a publisher can make serving ads on their pages.
+This feature is one of the key differences as determines how much a publisher can make serving ads on their pages.

 DFP, in contrast to both, is a platform that allows publishers to serve and manage their ads from different sources, in and of itself, DFP alone won’t do anything for the publisher’s website.
 To get DFP work, the publisher will have to connect it to the right sources.